 - Living in northern latitudes during the winter

-- Conditions and procedures that affect the body's ability to absorb vitamin D from the digestive tract, such as celiac disease, inflammatory bowel disease, and bariatric surgery
+- Having conditions and procedures that affect the body's ability to absorb vitamin D from the digestive tract, such as:

-- Conditions or medications that affect the process of converting vitamin D to a form that the body can use, such as:
+- Problems that affect the process of converting vitamin D to a form that the body can use, such as: